EMD F40C

 The EMD F40C is a 6-axle 3200 hp diesel-electric locomotive built by General Motors Electro-Motive Division in 1974 for commuter service in Chicago.
 EMD only built 15 locomotives; the decline of the 6-axle design for passenger service led to the adoption of the 4-axle EMD F40PH as the standard passenger locomotive in the United States.
-Along with a small fleet of HEP-equipped EMD SD70MAC locomotives operating on the Alaska Railroad, the F40Cs were the last six-axle passenger locomotives in daily service in North America until the delivery of Metra's first SD70MACH in 2022.
+Along with a small fleet of HEP-equipped EMD SD70MAC locomotives operating on the Alaska Railroad, the F40Cs were the last six-axle passenger locomotives in daily service in mainland North America until the delivery of Metra's first SD70MACH in 2022.

-As of March 2022, all but two F40Cs have been retired, though none are operating.
+As of March 2022, all but one of the F40Cs has been retired, though none are operating.
 They were replaced by the MPI MP36PH-3S in 2003–2004.
-Locomotives #600-#609 and #613 were the first to be retired in 2003 and had their road numbers unregistered with the Federal Railroad Administration.
-They were all retired before 2007. #610 was unregistered in 2004 and was sent to National Railway Equipment in Dixmoor, Illinois.
+Locomotives 600-609 and 613 were the first to be retired in 2003 and had their road numbers unregistered with the Federal Railroad Administration.
+They were all retired before 2007.
+No. 610 was unregistered in 2004 and was sent to National Railway Equipment in Dixmoor, Illinois.
 It was scrapped on September 24, 2020.
-The only F40Cs that remain are #611 and 614.
-Both locomotives are currently stored in Metra's Western Avenue rail yard.
+The only F40Cs that remain are Nos.
+611 and 614.
+No. 611 is currently stored in Metra's Western Avenue rail yard, while No. 614 has been preserved and has been sent to the Illinois Railway Museum for restoration.